Sampling using Adaptive Regenerative Processes

 with $L_Y^\dag$ denoting the formal adjoint, it can be shown that $\int_{\Rd} L_X f(x) \pi(x) \dif x = 0$.
 Hence, $\{ X_t \}_{t \ge 0}$ is $\pi$-invariant.
 We will write equation \eqref{eq:regen_rate_gen_underlying} as

-We call $\tilde{\kappa}$ the \emph{partial regeneration rate}, $C > 0$ the \emph{regeneration constant} and $C\mu$ the \emph{regeneration measure}, which must be large enough so that $\kappa(x) > 0, \forall x \in \Rd$.
+We call $\tilde{\kappa}$ the \emph{partial regeneration rate}, $\mu$ the \textit{regeneration distribution}, $C > 0$ the \emph{regeneration constant}, and $C\mu$ the \emph{regeneration measure}, which must be large enough so that $\kappa(x) > 0, \forall x \in \Rd$.
 The resulting Monte Carlo method is called the Restore Sampler.
 Given $\pi$-invariance of $\{ X_t \}_{t \ge 0}$, due to the regenerative structure of the process, we have

 and almost sure convergence of the ergodic averages: as $t \rightarrow \infty$,

 For $i=0,1,\dots$, define $Z_i := \int_{T_i}^{T_{i+1}} f(X_s) \dif s$.
 The Central Limit Theorem for Restore processes states that